Sharing Environments

 dependencies).
 The newly created environment would be installed inside the ~/miniconda3/envs/

-directory, unless we specified a different path using --prefix
+directory, unless we specified a different path using --prefix.

 If you prefer you can use explicit versions numbers for all packages: